nrajanee/nrajanee.github.io/_pages/about.md

 I am completing the Advanced Master’s Research Program at Columbia University focused in AI/ML track advised by Prof. Richard Zemel.
 My research focuses on AI robustness and safety, particularly in multi-modal large language models and their applications in fields such as healthcare.

-I am passionate about building more trustworthy and resilient AI systems and am open to opportunities in applied AI research and engineering.
+After graduation, (in May 2025), I want to contribute to building more trustworthy and resilient AI systems.
+I am open to opportunities in applied AI research and engineering.

 Here's my [CV](/files/Nikita_Rajaneesh_CV.pdf)